Alexander-Kezik/e-game-of-life/README.md

 500
 </pre>

-Sometimes GPT may send messages in an invalid format, in which case, please resend the message.
+1. Sometimes GPT may send messages in an invalid format, in which case, please resend the message.
+2. Sometimes Game of Life can go beyond the matrix boundary, and you can see an empty drawing.